solidi/learning-notes/hobbies/plastic-modeling.md

 ## Techniques

-1. Use a clip to hold the backing of the water slide decal when placing on the model.
+1. Use a clip to hold the backing of the water slide decal when placing it on the model.
-1. Use hobby knife and decal softener to flatten bubbled/silvered dried decals.
+1. Use a hobby knife and decal softener to flatten bubbled/silvered dried decals.
 1. When using light colors such as red over dark areas, use white as a base coat.
 1. When brushing paint, brush over the area once wholly.
 Let dry and paint again.
 1. Use a wax pencil to pick up small pieces to place and glue on the model.
-1. Drill a small hole in the back of part for ease, putting on a toothpick for painting.
+1. Drill a small hole in the back of the part for ease, putting on a toothpick for painting.

 ## Rituals

 1. Always replace the knife blade right before decaling.
-1. Clean top of the jar of paint before closing the lid.
+1. Clean the top of the jar of paint before closing the lid.
 1. Clean airbrush needle and pot well with q-tip after every use.
 1. Build up a clear coat by a barrier coat first, then wet coats.
 1. Use a bright light and an angle to see how the clear coat is being applied.